Billy Idol: 1976–1981: Generation X

-In late 1976, he joined the newly-formed West London 1960s retro-rock band Chelsea as a guitarist.
-The act's singer/frontman Gene October styled Idol's image, advising him to change his short sighted eye-glasses for contact lenses, and dye his hair blonde with a crew cut for a retro-1950s rocker look.
-After a few weeks performing with Chelsea, Idol and Tony James, the band's bass guitarist, quit the act and co-founded Generation X, with Idol switching from guitarist to the role of singer/frontman.
+In late 1976, Idol joined the newly formed West London 1960s retro-rock band Chelsea as a guitarist.
+The act's singer/frontman Gene October styled Idol's image, advising him to use contact lenses instead of eyeglasses for his short sight, and dye his hair blonde with a crew cut for a retro-1950s rocker look.
+After a few weeks performing with Chelsea, Idol and Tony James, the band's bass guitarist, quit and co-founded Generation X, with Idol switching from guitarist to the role of singer/frontman.
 Generation X was one of the first punk bands to appear on the BBC Television music programme Top of the Pops.
-Although a punk rock band, they were inspired by mid-1960s British pop, in sharp contrast to their more militant peers, with Idol stating; "We were saying the opposite to the Clash and the Pistols.
+Although a punk rock band, they were inspired by mid-1960s British pop, in sharp contrast to their more militant peers, with Idol stating, "We were saying the opposite to the Clash and the Pistols.
 They were singing 'No Elvis, Beatles or the Rolling Stones', but we were honest about what we liked.
-The truth was we were all building our music on the Beatles and the Stones".
+The truth was we were all building our music on the Beatles and the Stones."

 In 1977, Idol sang "Your Generation" on the TV series Marc.
 Generation X signed a recording contract with Chrysalis Records, released three studio albums, performed in the 1980 film D.O.A.: A Rite of Passage, and then disbanded.